SumoLogic/sumologic-documentation/docs/alerts/monitors/use-playbooks-with-monitors.md

 1. [Open the **New Monitor** window](/docs/alerts/monitors/create-monitor/#open-the-new-monitor-window).
 1. Perform [Step 1](/docs/alerts/monitors/create-monitor/#step-1-set-trigger-conditions), [Step 2](/docs/alerts/monitors/create-monitor/#step-2-advanced-settings-optional), and [Step 3](/docs/alerts/monitors/create-monitor/#step-3-notifications-optional) in the **New Monitor** window.
 1. In [Step 4](/docs/alerts/monitors/create-monitor/#step-4-monitor-details) of the **New Monitor** window, select one of the following:
    *  **Insert custom playbook**.
-Insert your own playbook.
-This could be anything from a custom script you have developed to run when the alert is triggered, to a set of instructions to the analyst about how to resolve the alert.
+Insert your own playbook, which is a set of  instructions to the on-call incident responder about how to resolve the alert.
    * **Select automated playbook**.
 In the field provided, select a playbook from [playbooks in the Automation Service](/docs/platform-services/automation-service/automation-service-playbooks/). <br/><img src={useBaseUrl('img/monitors/monitor-playbooks-ui.png')} alt="Add a playbook to a monitor" style={{border: '1px solid black'}} width="800" />
-1. (Optional) Click **Manage Playbooks** to open playbooks in the Automation Service.
+1. (Optional) Click **Manage Playbooks** to open playbooks previously authored in the Automation Service.
 From here, you can view the selected playbook and look at its actions to determine if they are the ones you want to run when the alert is triggered.
 You can also edit the playbook, or if you want, create a new playbook to use in the monitor.
 1. Click **Save** to save the monitor settings.

-When the monitor triggers an alert, the selected playbook runs automatically.
+When the monitor triggers an alert, the selected playbook(s) run automatically.

 ## View playbooks for an alert